wallarm/product-documentation/docs/latest/installation/nginx-plus.md

 ## Settings customization

-Dynamic Wallarm API Security module with default settings is installed for NGINX Plus.
+Dynamic Wallarm module with default settings is installed for NGINX Plus.
 To customize Wallarm node settings, use the [available directives](../admin-en/configure-parameters-en.md).

 --8<-- "../include/waf/installation/common-customization-options-4.4.md"